OfficeDev/VBA-content/Access-VBA/articles/661ada74-d044-4a5c-2bdd-2dddfc2e79ab.md

 # OptionButton Object (Access)

+ **Last modified:** July 28, 2015

 An option button on a form or report is a stand-alone control used to display a Yes/No value from an underlying record source.

 ## Remarks